How To Grow Chillies

 How to avoid common chilli growing problems

 Common pests that attack chillies include whitefly and aphids - we don't want these pests anywhere near your plants!
-Natural solutions such as biological control are excellent for keeping pests at bay - encouraging ladybirds into your greenhouse can also do wonders!
+Natural solutions such as biological control are excellent for keeping pests at bay when growing chilli plants - encouraging ladybirds into your greenhouse can also do wonders for chilli plant care!

 How long do chillies take to grow?
 When do I harvest chillies?

 Different varieties of chillies take difference amounts of time to grow - some chillies can produce ripe fruit in 60 days from sowing, while others can take 120 days to show fruit.
 Patience is key - they'll get there!

 Chillies can be harvested when they are green or red, however, there are some varieties that will not turn red in our climate - harvest chillies while they're green to encourage additional fruiting.
 If you pick green chilli plants and want to ripen them, try placing them in a bag with a ripe banana as the ethylene given off the ripe fruit will encourage ripening.
 You can also drape a ripening cover over your entire chilli plant which will retain the heat and moisture needed to encourage your chillies to ripen more quickly.

 What types of chillies can you grow in the UK?